Lab 4: GDBWinter 2023

 (gdb) delete

 Keeping track of big versus little endian can get confusing when examining the stack.
-The final portion of this lab will familiarize you with the output style from different GBD x/ commands regarding endianness.
-Note that x86 uses little-endian byte ordering.
+The final portion of this lab will familiarize you with the output style from different GBD x commands regarding endianness.
+Note that x86_64 uses little-endian byte ordering.

 Continue to the end of previous execution and remove breakpoints again.

 In both cases, we are viewing the same bytes, but you’ll realize they appear to be in a different order.
-Printing the individual bytes displays how the memory is actually configured (little-endian in our case for x86).
-Printing the bytes in word form clumps every 4 bytes together, interprets them as a little-endian integer, and displays them as a big-endian word (as numbers are naturally represented).
+Printing the bytes in giant word format clumps every 8 bytes together, interprets them as a little-endian integer, and displays them in the way we’re used to reading hexadecimal numbers (big-endian).
+Printing the individual bytes displays how the memory is actually configured (little-endian in our case for x86_64).

-Takeaway: While word-style is more consise, when in doubt use individual byte-style printing as it shows what the stack space actually looks like.
+Takeaway: While giant word format is more consise, when in doubt use individual byte format printing as it shows what the stack space actually looks like.

 Submission